Viceroyalty of Peru: The Bourbon Reforms (1713–1806)

 Several viceroys had scientific, political and economic impact on the Viceroyalty.
 Manuel de Amat y Juniet organized an expedition to Tahiti.
 Viceroy Teodoro de Croix also decentralized the government through the creation of eight intendencias in the area of the Audiencia of Lima, and two in the Captaincy General of Chile.
 Francisco Gil de Taboada reincorporated the region of Puno into the Viceroyalty of Peru.
 José de Armendáriz stimulated the production of silver and took steps against fraud, corruption and smuggling.
 Amat y Juniet established the first Regulation of Commerce and Organization of Customs rules, which led to the building of the customshouse in Callao.
 Teodoro de Croix collaborated in the creation of the Junta Superior de Comercio and the Tribunal de Minería (1786).

+War between Spain and Britain again broke out, the War of Jenkins' Ear, taking place from 1739–1748.
+The port of Paita was captured and burned by British Admiral, George Anson, in 1741.
+His fleet would continue to attack the Viceroyalty along the coast of modern-day Chile and Peru.
+Amat y Juniet constructed the fortress of Real Felipe Fortress in Callao in 1774 in response.

+Entrance of Archbishop Viceroy Morcillo in Potosí by Melchor Pérez de Holguín, 1716.

 An earthquake demolished Lima and Callao, in 1746.
 Viceroy Amat y Juniet constructed various public works in Lima, including the first bull ring.
 Manuel de Guirior also improved the medical care at ten hospitals in Lima and established a foundling home.

-War between Spain and Britain again broke out (the War of Jenkins' Ear, 1739–1748).
-Amat y Juniet constructed the fortress of Real Felipe in Callao in 1774.

-Nevertheless, throughout this period, rebellions by Native Peruvians were not entirely suppressed.
-In the eighteenth century alone, there were fourteen large uprisings, the most important of which were that of Juan Santos Atahualpa in 1742, and the Sierra Uprising of Túpac Amaru II in 1780.
-The Comunero Revolt broke out in Paraguay from 1721 to 1732).
-In 1767, the Jesuits were expelled from the colony.
+The city of Lima, once the main city of South America and possessing a courtly and commercial life comparable to that of Madrid itself, lost much of its former wealth in the second half of the 18th century.
+This was compounded by the continued depletion of the rich silver deposits of Potosí, which had sustained the viceroyalty's economy for two centuries, until the entire territory of Charcas, also known as Upper Peru (present-day Bolivia), was united with the Viceroyalty of the Río de la Plata in 1776.
+The last years of that century, while generating a more efficient administration and better management of the viceroyalty's resources for the benefit of Spain, showed a serious decline in the overall wealth of the Peruvian Viceroyalty.

+The expulsion of the Jesuits in 1768 led to the near abandonment of the territory of the General Command of Maynas, belonging to the Viceroyalty of New Granada, due to its difficult access.
+This caused the Crown to fear its loss because of the Portuguese expansionist policies in the Amazon basin.
+The king commissioned the former governor of Maynas, Francisco Requena, to prepare a report on the situation in the territory.
+Requena reported that the civil and ecclesiastical officials of Quito and Bogotá were unable to manage the region, and therefore suggested that it be reincorporated into the Viceroyalty of Peru along with the Government of Quijos, and that a missionary bishopric be established there.